modernweb-dev/rocket/site/pages/10--docs/30--guides/70--styles-and-css.rocket.md

 ### Global Styles

-We would first recommend that you have your global styles (resets, CSS variables, theme colors, etc.) all placed in a .css file or an inline style tag on your base layout.
-Web components work very well with [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) which is why we a global.css or base.css file would be a great place to set your site's theme colors, global resets, etc.
+Web components work very well with [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) which is why a global.css or base.css file would be a great place to set your site's theme colors, global resets, etc.

 Here's an example of some base properties for a theme.